Investment

 Leveraging your savings into an investment with a much higher ROI is the overriding motivation to invest in real estate.

-Your savings will make up a lower portion of the property sales price with the rest of the funds borrowed, i.e., a mortgage.
+Your savings will make up a lower portion of the property sales price with the remaining funds borrowed, i.e., a mortgage.

-The rental income should be enough to pay all outgoings, including maintenance, rates, and management fees.
-Ideally, there will be some rental income leftover, which you can use to improve the property or take additional personal income.
+The rental income should be enough to cover all outgoings, including maintenance, rates, and management fees.
+Ideally, some rental income will be leftover, which you can use to improve the property or earn additional personal income.

 Financial Security

-To support yourself and maybe your partner through retirement, you’ll need to put something away regularly.
+You must put something away regularly to support yourself and your partner through retirement.
 That something is money that should be making money.

 Everyone knows leaving savings in the bank is the last resort as the interest rate paid is meager.